dansand/Python/part1/python.md

 > * Operators and expressions
 > * Python Strings

+## What is Python?

+Python is a general purpose programming language created in the late 1980s, and named after Monty Python.
+Python is an example of a high-level language; other high-level languages you might have heard of are C++, PHP, and Java.

+There are a number of ways to use the Python interpreter: shell mode and program mode - and more recently Notebook mode (which has similarities to both).
+In shell mode, you type Python expressions into the Python shell, and the interpreter immediately shows the result.
+The example below shows the Python shell at work.

 ## Python prompt

 To start playing with Python, we need to open up a *command line* on your computer.